Keeping young people safe

 This is the volunteer manager responsible for a wider geographical area - such as a town or area of a larger city or county.

-If you’d like to contact your GSL, DESC or DC, ask your local leader for their contact details or speak to the Scout Information Centre on 0345 300 1818.
+If you’d like to contact your GSL, DESC or DC, ask your local leader for their contact details or speak to the Scout Support Centre on 0345 300 1818.

 All leaders taking young people away will give you notice, ask for your permission and provide you with a way of contacting the group while they’re away.